 Unlike Kuwait, Saudi Arabia is ranked in tier 1 of 4 in terms of policy and leadership readiness for the information society.
-This lowest ranking possible means that Saudi Arabia, unlike many of the other countries in Western Asia, has no clearly articulated policy vision or national strategy for building the information society in the Kingdom, nor are there any clear plans to do so in the near future.
-This lowest tier ranking puts the Kingdom on par with relatively ICT-impoverished Yemen and Syria in terms of policy and planning.
-Since the infrastructure factor seems to have significant connection with government vision and policy factor, the factor slowing the progress of the information society in Saudi Arabia is the fact that ICT infrastructure was relatively slow to emerge and spread, with public Internet services not becoming available until 1999.
-This low penetration is also a result of state policies which made the Internet illegal to use in the Kingdom until the late 1990s.
+This lowest ranking possible means that Saudi Arabia, unlike many of the other countries in Western Asia has no clearly articulated policy vision or national strategy for building the information society in the Kingdom, nor are there any clear plans to do so in the near future.
+This lowest tier ranking puts the Kingdom on par with relatively ICT impoverished Yemen and Syria in terms of policy and planning.
+The factor (since the infrastructure factor seems to have significant connection with government vision and policy factor) slowing the progress of the information society in Saudi Arabia is the fact that ICT infrastructure was relatively slow to emerge and spread, with public Internet services not becoming available until 1999.
+This low penetration is also a result of state policies which made the Internet illegal to use in the Kingdom until the late 1990's.
 In order to maintain the security of the network and to discourage misuse, all connections to the Internet are routed through a state server located at King Abdul Aziz City for Science and Technology.
 This connection is managed by the Internet Services Unit (ISU) at the City for Science and Technology.
 ISU does not service end users.
-Instead, connectivity is provided to universities and licensed commercial ISPs, who in turn provide service for faculty, staff, government, and commercial users.
-The Ministry of Information web site provides a list of licensed Internet service providers in the Kingdom, of which there are twenty eight at present.
+Instead, connectivity is provided to universities and licensed commercial ISP's, who in turn provide service for faculty, staff, government and commercial users respectively.
+The Ministry of Information web site provides a list of licensed Internet service providers in the kingdom of which there are 28 at present.
 They have provided service for more than 112,000 users in 1999, 490,000 users by 2001, and 1,500,000 by March 2005.
-In spite of a lack of state leadership preparing the Kingdom for the information society, the phenomenal rapidity with which Internet use is spreading (650 percent growth between 2000 and 2005) suggests that Internet use is an increasingly important aspect of everyday life in the Kingdom.
+In spite of a lack of state leadership preparing the Kingdom for the information society, the phenomenal rapidity with which Internet use is spreading (650% growth from 2000-2005) suggests that Internet use is an increasingly important aspect of everyday life in the Kingdom.

-Data provided by the Ministry of Information surveys reveal that Internet access grows by at least 20 percent annually in the Kingdom.
-Eighty three percent of Internet users are between the ages of twenty and thirty five.
-More than 78 percent of all Internet use in Saudi Arabia is by males.
-The average Internet user uses the Internet for approximately three and a half hours a day.
-Some users, an estimated 6 percent, go online from one of the two hundred or more Internet cafés in the Kingdom; while as many as 78 percent of Saudi Internet users have access to the Internet at home (this is a high percentage).
-Carrying on from the above point, does the government actively neglect community access possibilities?
+Data provided by the Ministry of Information surveys reveal that Internet access grows by at least 20% annually in the kingdom.
+83% of Internet users are between the ages of 20 and

+35. More than 78% of all Internet use in Saudi Arabia is by males.
+The average Internet user uses the Internet for approximately 3.5 hours a day.
+Some users, an estimated 6%, go online from one of the 200 or more Internet cafes in the Kingdom; while as many as 78% of Saudi Internet users have access to the Internet at home (this is a high percentage, carrying on from the above point, does government actively neglect community access possibilities.
 Community access in the Gulf is mostly for expatriate workers.
-In spite of this, access costs are relatively high (sometimes as much as five to ten times the cost of Internet café access in Jordan or Egypt).
-As of May 2001, Saudi authorities at the ISU were censoring on average 200,000 web sites, most of which were pornographic or contained materials critical of Saudi or Gulf regimes.
-Forty five percent of all Internet use in the Kingdom takes place from Riyadh, the capital.
-In terms of use, 93 percent of Internet users surf the web, 72 percent use email, and 32 percent engage in Internet chatting.
-Fifty six percent of Internet users in Saudi Arabia have bachelor degrees.
+In spite of this, access costs are relatively high (sometimes as much as 5-10 times the cost of Internet café access in Jordan or Egypt).
+As of May, 2001, Saudi authorities at the ISU were censoring on average 200,000 web sites, most of which were pornographic or contained materials critical of Saudi or Gulf regimes.
+45% of all Internet use in the Kingdom takes place from Riyadh, the capital.
+In terms of use, 93% of Internet users surf the web, and 72% use email, 32% engage in Internet chatting.
+56% of Internet users in Saudi Arabia have bachelor degrees.
+Only 22% of Internet users in the Kingdom are female.

-The following narrative is provided by Feda', a twenty-year-old college student from a prominent Saudi family.
+The following narrative is provided by a 20 year old college student, Feda, who is from a prominent Saudi family.